mrsimoes/hlnsync/README.md

 ## Overview

-_lnsync_ provides sync-by-content of local directories (including hard link syncing), plus other related features.
+_lnsync_ provides sync-by-content of local directories (including hard link syncing), plus other features related to matching and finding.

 ###  Features

-The main feature is (partial) one-way sync of local directories by only renaming, and linking/delinking on the target directory, without copying or deleting any file content data from source.

-This alows quick replication onto the target of arbitrary source renaming/linking/delinking (but not deleting or creating files), and may be used as a preprocessing step for a full sync tool (such as rsync).
+The main feature is (partial) one-way sync of local directories by only renaming/linking/delinking on the target directory, without copying or deleting any file content from source.
+This may be used as a preprocessing step for a full sync tool (such as rsync).

+This is achieved by maintaining a simple on-file database of file hashes for each top directory.

+Files match if they have the same size and hash value.

-Other features include finding duplicate files, checking for file content changes, and listing all hard links to a file.
+Using file hashes, other features are provided, including: finding duplicate files, checking for file content changes, and listing all hard links to a file.

-As with rsync, files may be included or excluded using glob patterns.
+Other hashing functions are provided, including dhash, an image invariant under scaling and recoloring.
+This allows finding duplicate images.

 ### File Trees: Online and Offline

-The file structure under a directory (or _online tree_) can be saved to a combined hash/metadata one-file database, comprising: the directory structure, file and dir names, file sizes, and mod dates.
-These _offline trees_  may be used in most _lnsync_ commands in place of a local directory, e.g. as the source to reorganize a target directory according to a certain pattern.
+The file structure under a directory (path names, file sizes, mod dates) can be saved to a one-file database, along with the file hashes.
+Such a database is termed here an _offline tree_, whereas local top directories with their hash database are _online trees_,

+Most _lnsync_ commands accept offline trees as well as local directory.
+For example, an offline tree may be used as the source to reorganize a target directory according to a certain pattern.

 Via a config file, specfic options may be applied to online trees matching a glob pattern.

+To describe a tree: `lnsync info <LOCATION>`.

+Note that the database file of an online tree is NOT an offline tree, since it is missing the file and directory names.

 ### File Hashes
 Files are identified by their content hash, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).

 Hash values are stored in local databases, on a single file per tree, by default with a name matching `lnsync-[0-9]+.db`.
 Only one such file should exist at each location.
 At the time of creation, the numeric part is chosen randomly, to avoid overwritting by accident when doing a full sync.
 Files matching `lnsync-[0-9]+.db` as well as the hash database in use are ignored by _lnsync_ operations.